Flat Feet Treatment Bankstown NSW

 Diagnosis will be determined by your Podiatrist through a biomechanical examination that assesses the child's signs/symptoms, foot examination and testing and the child's gait.

 Treatment usually involves the use of arch inserts as the child grows to provide the correct foot alignment.
 Strengthening and stretching exercises are also utilised in the treatment plan.

 If you are concerned about your child’s flat feet, let us put your mind at ease.
-At Bankstown Podiatry Clinic, our podiatrists can help with a range of conditions – call us for a friendly chat on (02) 9791 5798 or visit our conveniently located offices in Bankstown or Five Dock, Sydney.
+At Bankstown Podiatry Clinic, our podiatrists can help with a range of conditions – call us for a friendly chat on (02) 9791 5798 or visit our conveniently located office Bankstown, Sydney.